yannickloth/jreqs/README.md

 > Because I believe that software craftsmanship is very complex, even to very smart people.

-I think one should follow some programming principles, like the following ones (most of which are taken from "The Elements Of Java Style" (Allan Vermeulen et al., ISBN 978-0-521-77768-1, Cambridge University Press):
+I think one should follow some programming principles, like the following ones (most of which are taken from "The Elements Of Java Style", by Allan Vermeulen et al., ISBN 978-0-521-77768-1, Cambridge University Press):

 * Program by contract.
 * Use assertions to catch logic errors in your code.